 - An individual must be a consented participant in IAN Research.

 - Adults (individuals aged 18 years or older) must have consented for themselves or been consented by a legally authorized representative.

 - Children must be aged 4 years or older and under age 18 years.

 These individuals may join IAN Genetics regardless of their own autism status or their relationship to an individual with an ASD.

-A $25 Amazon gift code will be provided for each family member who provides a blood sample and has a completed:
+A $25 Amazon gift code will be provided for each individual who provides a blood sample and has a completed:

 - National Database for Autism Research (NDAR) Consent – both adults and children

 - Social Communication Questionnaire (SCQ) – children only

 - Families who provided blood samples for their children in an earlier phase of IAN Genetics can now do so for parents, too!

-- Families who participated in the Simons Simplex Collection (SSC) project should not also participate in this project as their DNA samples are already available to autism researchers.
+- Families who participated in the Simons Simplex Collection (SSC) project should not participate in this project as their DNA samples are already available to autism researchers.

 How do I Join?

 Current IAN Research participants: Eligible individuals should log into their IAN Research account and complete the IAN Genetics Consent Survey listed under their name in their IAN Research Family Profile.